A Swaggering Scorer Revives Hoop Dreams at Arkansas | OZY

 Neighbors does not have to worry that he has created a player he can’t control, a player who takes advantage of his goodwill.
 Dungee lost 35 pounds ahead of last season in order to be lighter for perimeter defense and more agile on offense.
 She then put on 15 pounds of muscle and can take the ball anywhere she wants to on the court.

-Dungee came back for this season showing even more diligence to the game, which is hardly the look of a shooter with hubris.
+Dungee came back for this season showing even more diligence, which is hardly the look of a shooter with hubris.

 “I can argue with you that she’s our most improved player, which is pretty scary when she was on a high level already,” Neighbors says, ticking off improvements in Dungee’s jab step, rebounding and movement without the ball.
 “She’s been in the gym more this year extra than the two previous years combined.”